-If your memory allocator initializes the block with special data, make note of this fact.
+If your memory allocator initializes the block with special data, you will need to use the NOFILL flag so you do not overwrite the block and lose the data.

-If your memory allocator assumes that it can read from the block after it has been deallocated, you must tell DevPartner Error Detection not to "poison" the block after it has been deallocated.
+If your memory allocator assumes that it can read from the block after it has been deallocated, you will need to use the NOPOISON flag.
 There are various reasons why you might not want "poisoning" to occur: